JDBurchHuzzah/jdburchhuzzah.github.io/about.md

 ---
 ![Profile Image]({% if site.external-image %}{{ site.picture }}{% else %}{{ site.url }}/{{ site.picture }}{% endif %})

-<p>Lorem Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod
-tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.</p>

-<p>Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod
-tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.</p>

- Hello!
-I am JD Burch!
+<p>Hello!
+I am JD Burch!</p>

-  I am a high school senior.
+<p>I am a high school senior.</p>

-  I play Bass Clarinet, as well as Tenor Sax!
+<p>I play Bass Clarinet, as well as Tenor Sax!
 I earned a Division 1 rating at the MSBOA State Solo and Ensemble Festival multiple times on Bass Clarinet, and was also accepted into the MSBOA District 4 Honors Band in 2023!
-I am auditioning for the 2024 MSBOA All State Symphony Orchestra.
+I am auditioning for the 2024 MSBOA All State Symphony Orchestra.</p>

-  I am a All Confrence Varsity Swimmer in the 100 Butterfly and 100 Breastroke.
+<p>I am a All Confrence Varsity Swimmer in the 100 Butterfly and 100 Breastroke.</p>

-  I am very active in the Relay FM Members Discord, and subscribe to Connected Pro.
-I am a very avid listener to most other Relay shows as well.
+<p>I am very active in the Relay FM Members Discord, and subscribe to Connected Pro.
+I am a very avid listener to most other Relay shows as well.</p>

-  I enjoy technology, and have a deep knowledge and interest of Apple.
+<p>I enjoy technology, and have a deep knowledge and interest of Apple.</p>

-  Testing a new theme, website under active development

 <h2>Skills</h2>